 Art Editor

+The art editor for Atlantis is one of 10 executive staff members responsible for bringing life to the magazine.
 The art editor evaluates all the art pieces submitted to Atlantis, chooses those to be published, and assists the contributing artists with any necessary revisions.

 Responsibilities